digitalbias/digitalbias.github.io/_posts/2016-04-27-leading-from-behind.markdown

 One example of how this shows is when he questions Colonel Rath about their emails being blocked.
 It's something all the students are questioning, but Ender is willing to risk the displeasure of his superior officers in order to get answers.
 He leads the "launchies" by asking what all of them want to know but that none of them have the courage to do.

 And he pays the price for his insubordination.
 He is commanded to do 20 pushups, and when he continues to question, he is commanded to do another 20, all while his peers watch in silence.
 When the sergeant finally leaves after telling them all to go to bed, instead of instantly heading to their bunks, they look to Ender, who then tells them to get some sleep.
-He has become their leader and spokesman in front of the adults, and eventually becomes the defacto leader in every other respect.[^1]
+He has become their leader and spokesman in front of the adults, and eventually becomes the defacto leader in every other respect.[^defacto]

 One could argue that the adults made Ender the leader of that group, but if so, they did it by forcing him to become the leader by developing those skills necessary without putting him into a position of power.
 Instead he developed them on his own, and then they put him into a situation where he would learn from other leaders, both good and bad.